<!--

 ### Create a UDA

-provisions deposit addresses across every supported chain and returns
+per `owner`.
+Stridge provisions deposit addresses on every supported

 ### User deposits from any chain

-The user sends any supported token on any supported EVM chain to the
+The user sends any accepted token on any supported chain to the

 address.
-They don't need to pick the right network in your UI — every
+They don't have to pick a network in your UI — every chain

 ### Stridge detects the deposit

-The Observer service watches the registered addresses and emits a
+The Observer service emits a `deposit.confirmed` webhook as soon as

-The UDA service opens a settlement and hands it to the Routing Engine.
+The UDA service opens a settlement and fires

-Relay), selects the best route, and executes it — swap, bridge, or
+(LI.FI, Relay), picks the best route, and executes — swap, bridge, or

 ### Settlement webhook fires

-chain in the destination token.
-The same UDA address keeps working for
+destination token on the destination chain.
+The same UDA keeps

 :::::